Getting Started

 for tracking page views and link clicks.
 By setting track_adobe_analytics

-variable to true in Taplytics.init
+variable to true in Taplytics.start

 Mixpanel